fbpx

 Editor’s note: Fathercraft is reader-supported, meaning, at no cost to you, we may earn a commission if you buy after clicking an affiliate link.
 Also, our testers received a free Cradlewise in order to complete this review.
 Learn more.

-Cradlewise: unboxing, setup, and daily use
+Cradlewise: Unboxing, setup, and daily use

 Unboxing

-Aside from the literal maneuvering of the box, unboxing is a pleasant and well-thought-through experience.
-Parts and boxes are well-labeled, and you’ll find some fun baby facts and affirmations sprinkled throughout that are a nice touch.
-Unboxing provides a peek into product built quality and aesthetics, too — Cradlewise is heavy for a reason — it’s built with high-quality materials that have a premium feel to them.
+You’ll also find that the Cradlewise is heavy for a reason—it’s built with high-quality materials that have a premium feel to them.
 It’s also heavy because of how big it is (more in a sec).
-And, finally, it’s a very good looking contraption that’ll fit nicely in a modern nursery (or parents’ room, where the American Academy of Pediatrics recommends your baby sleep for at least the first 6 months).
+And, finally, it’s a good-looking contraption that’ll fit nicely in a modern nursery (or parents’ room, where the American Academy of Pediatrics recommends your baby sleep for at least the first 6 months).

 Assembling Cradlewise

-One-person assembly is perfectly possible, though there are a couple of steps where two would be nice (one unskilled laborer to hold stuff while the other uses an allen wrench).
+One-person assembly is perfectly possible, though there are a couple of steps where two would be nice (one unskilled laborer to hold stuff while the other uses an Allen wrench).

 Just a couple of steps involved trial and error/futzing around with stuff, such as inserting bolts into the mesh tensioners.